Phovos/Kernighan_Ritchie_The_C_Programming_Language/README.md

 ![first_c_programs](https://user-images.githubusercontent.com/106051413/201453456-2da8d5ff-5b39-40fe-aade-f9ca74751005.png)

 The rest of my stack is amdx64win11 hosting ubuntu20 using subsystem for linux.
 I'm using nano because i already learned dreamweaver 20 years ago and that IDE clearly didnt seem to help with actually learning to code.
-With the wisdom of time I now know that I actually just hate html and wish Python had already been decided as the new programmer's language when I came of age (gosh, I love python - another reason I'm learning C).
+With the wisdom of time I now know that I actually just hate java and html and wish Python had already been decided as the new programmer's language when I came of age (gosh, I love python - another reason I'm learning C).